-Since the past few years, the usage of digital media in professional and personal communication has been expanding at breakneck pace, and the COVID-19 pandemic has only accelerated that trend.
-Lockdowns, illness fears, and limitations on in-person transactions have all driven individuals to utilize the internet more.
-According to statistics from market research firm GlobalWebIndex (GWI), 43 percent of users used social media for longer amounts of time in August 2020 as a consequence of the pandemic.
+The use of digital media in professional and personal interactions has been growing at a breakneck pace since the past few years, and to this the COVID-19 pandemic has only amplified that trend.
+Lockdowns, illness fears, loneliness and restrictions on in-person interactions have all pushed people to use the internet more, to stay connected with the people.
+According to market research firm GlobalWebIndex (GWI), 43 % of users spent more time on social media in August 2020 as a result of the pandemic.

-With the pandemic as a starting point, a slew of digital media trends are likely to permanently impact the digital landscape in ways that communication professionals should be aware of.
+With the pandemic being the initial start, dozens of new digital media trends are likely to have long-term effects on the digital landscape, which people in the media industry should be aware of.
 Some of those future digital media trends include the following:

-1.4.1 The Rise of Social Movements
+15.4.1 The Rise of Social Movements: